 The growth of the do-it-all trail bike category means more than just light-but-capable frames with 120-130mm of travel.
 To build a solid all-day, any-trail ripper that’s capable of shredding hard and handling aggressive terrain, you need a set of mountain bike tires that can hold up to various terrain, rocks and roots without crushing the scales.
 The Vee Tire Rail Escape fits that category with their latest 2.4″ width, making them worth a look…

 Vee Tire Rail Escape actual widths & weights

-We received four pre-production Rail Escape 29×2.4 tires to test, actual weights were 947g, 917g, 913g and 940g.
+We received four pre-production Rail Escape 29×2.4 tires to test, actual weights were 947g, 917g, 913g, and 940g.
 That’s on par to other “trail” tires on the market in this size range.
 It’s worth mentioning that these 2.4″ tires are essentially rebadged 2.35″ versions.
 Vee’s reps said the 2.35 was measuring closer to 2.4 anyway, so they relabeled it.
-Which means, as of this review, you may see some tires still badged 2.35″, but they should be the same as what’s reviewed here.
+This means, as of this review, you may see some tires still badged 2.35″, but they should be the same as what’s reviewed here.

 That said, ours measured a little under that.
 We put the first pair on Race Face Next SL XC rims (26mm internal rim width) and they measured 2.3″, (left photo), but those wheels are meant more for cross country.
 The second pair went on Zipp’s much wider 3Zero MOTO (30.5mm internal rim width) where, surprisingly, they remained at exactly 2.3″ (center photo).
-The outer knobs do hit the 2.4 mark (right photo), so perhaps that was their measuring point.
+The outer knobs do hit the 2.4 marks (right photo), so perhaps that was their measuring point.